Day 1 : Arrival at Kathmandu

 Sightseeing of Thimphu valley includes the National Library, Traditional Medicine Institute, Arts & Crafts School, Textile and Folk Heritage Museum, National Memorial Chorten, Zilukha Nunnery, Traditional paper factory, Zilukha Nunnery, Takin mini Zoo, Handicrafts Emporium, local shops.
 Finally visit to Tashichho dzong which houses most of the Government office and King’s Throne room.
 Evening depart to Paro.
 Overnight at hotel.

-After breakfast our Airport Representative will drop you at the Paro International Airport for your flight departure from Bhutan.
+After breakfast, our representative will drop you at the Paro International Airport for your flight departure from Bhutan to Nepal.